 Another company that has found itself in the crosshairs of numerous investigations for similar practices is Goldman Sachs.
 In the case of Goldman Sachs, they were accused of attempting to influence and/or control the operations at the ISDAFix.
 For their actions, they were forced to pay a fine totaling $125 million.

 If you were to list industries that require a complete overhaul of their ethics departments, financial institutions would top that list.

 Unlike traditional institutions that are primarily motivated by their bottom line, cryptocurrency is all about transparency and expediency, two attributes that make it a major contender for futures trading.

 Several crypto companies have already ventured into the futures industry with notable success.
 BitMEX was the first cryptocurrency derivatives exchange.
 The company was launched in 2014 with the promise of faster, cheaper, and more secure trades and transactions.
 It currently registers an average daily trading volume of $5 billion.
 This figure is expected to appreciate steadily over time.

-Another notable player in this emerging space is CME Group Inc., the world’s largest futures exchange.
+Another notable player in this emerging space is CME Group Inc., one of the world’s largest futures exchanges.
 The platform set the pace for other upcoming players when it listed Bitcoin futures contracts in December 2017.
 Other exchanges like OKEx also offer derivatives and report high trading volume.